kkaveman/utslec2_Copy/README.md

 COMMIT;

-step 2: go to db.php and modify config according to ur db setup step 3: go to index.php step 4: go to composer.json step 5: change "name": "kevin/utslec2_copy", to ur folder/utslec2_copy
+step 2: go to db.php and modify config according to ur db setup step 3: go to composer.json step 4: change "name": "kevin/utslec2_copy", to ur folder/utslec2_copy

+step 5:
+to become admin , go to phpmyadmin or DBMS: update user set is_admin = 1 where user_id = (your_user_id);